pari-pasandi/pari-pasandi/README.md

 ## Ciao 👋

-This is Pari in her final year of PhD at Royal Holloway University of London.
+This is Pari, a PhD candidate at Royal Holloway University of London.

 - 🔭 I’m currently working on two behavioral experiments for the last 2 chapters of the thesis! for details contact me.
 - 🌱 I’m currently learning Otree for programming the experiments